Dobiasd/FunctionalPlus/README.md

 - No installation
 - Better version control with the `GIT_TAG`
   - Always get the latest version when `GIT_TAG master`
-  - When you builds your project, it will automatically update the headers if there is a change
+  - When you build your project, it will automatically update the headers if there is a change
   - Or get the specific version by setting it to a specific commit point

 ```cmake